 Season three of Treme is in the books, and it continues to impress, a satisfyingly distinct show about music, food, love, and life in New Orleans.
-While this year doesn’t quite have the same easily discernable thematic shape as its predecessors, it’s still a one-of-a-kind show of uncommonly high quality.
+While this year doesn’t have the same easily discernible thematic shape as its predecessors, it’s still a one-of-a-kind show of uncommonly high quality.

 Season one dealt with the immediate after-effects of Katrina, while season two examined attempts to rebuild in the wake of that disaster.
 I couldn’t quite put my finger on the overarching scheme of season three, but in that sense it felt the most like real life.
 As things in New Orleans slowly get back to a kind of normal, its denizens confront new setbacks, unexpected successes, and challenges arising from both.

 On the music front, a number of engaging story-lines dominate: the involvement of Delmond (Rob Brown) with local developers over a jazz museum, the struggles of Antoine (Wendell Pierce) to balance playing ambitions with new responsibilities as a music teacher, and the struggles of Annie (Lucia Micarelli) and Davis (Steve Zahn) to sustain their relationship as Annie’s rising stardom and Davis’ latest frustrating project begin to clash.
 Meanwhile, Janette (Kim Dickens) works to get her fancy new restaurant off the ground, which proves more challenging than expected when corporate politics and the dark side of her new partner emerges.